smkiewel/aeonRequestsDialog/README.md

 * 'submitButtonSelector': selector of button used to show dialog

   default: '.aeon_submit',

-* 'useDefaultBindings': setup default bindings.
-Set to false if completely replacing template.

-  default: true

-* 'compressRequests': set to true to compress requests on a given field

-  default: false

-* 'compressRequestsField': field to compress on

-  default: 'ItemNumber'

-* 'url': url to Aeon DLL

 * 'AeonForm': argument passed to Aeon DLL for processing on their side